 The rest of the paper is organized as follows: Section 2, Background, which contextualizes the work in the field of ontology learning/evolution and describes existing works on axiom scoring; Section 3, Property Axiom Scoring, which describes the solution and details the definitions of the axioms pertaining to each of the property characteristics in OWL and how to evaluate their presence in an RDF data stream.
-Section 4, Effects of Sliding Window size and suitability of ARI for axiom scoring, establishes the suitability of the possibilistic approach and the Acception/Rejection Index to axiom scoring in RDF streams and compares its performance with that of traditional information-retrieval metrics; Section 5, Accommodating for errors in data and the effects of previous knowledge in axiom-inclusion decisions, in which the combination of ARI and percentage of selective confirmations w.r.t. support are compared with an evolving form of ARI to assess how they deal with potentially incomplete and noisy data obtained from public datasets.
+Section 4, Effects of Sliding Window size and suitability of ARI for axiom scoring, establishes the suitability of the possibilistic approach and the Acceptance/Rejection Index to axiom scoring in RDF streams and compares its performance with that of traditional information-retrieval metrics; Section 5, titled Accommodating for errors in data and the effects of previous knowledge in axiom-inclusion decisions, compares a combination of ARI and selective confirmations with an evolving form of ARI to assess how they deal with potentially incomplete and noisy data obtained from public datasets.
 Finally, Section 6 presents the Conclusions.